ndl-lab/tugidigi-web/README.md

 ## build front only (for developer)

-Frontend of Next Generation Digital Library is SPA powered by vue & vue-router.
+Frontend of Next Digital Library is SPA powered by vue & vue-router.

 ### required